PBCore-AV-Metadata/pbcore-av-metadata.github.io/_pbcore-controlled-vocabularies/instantiationphysical-audio-vocabulary.md

   - term: Vinyl recording
     id: VinylRecording
     definition: >
       A grooved vinyl analog disc format.
-If desired, format information can be included after a colon, for example: “Vinyl record: EP.”
+If desired, format information can be included after a colon, for example: “Vinyl recording: EP.”
 Types of records may include EP, LP, 45, 78.
 LP may also be known as 33 1/3.
   - term: Wax cylinder
     id: WaxCylinder
     definition: A grooved wax analog phonograph cylinder format.